mate-academy/py-taxi-service-forms/README.md

   - Login: `admin.user`
   - Password: `1qazcde3`

-Feel free to add more data using admin, if needed.
+Feel free to add more data using admin panel, if needed.

 In this task, you should implement class-based list and detail views.